Bally's Twin River Lincoln: Transformation to Twin River

 In 2003, Lincoln Park and two executives were indicted on federal charges related to an alleged scheme in 2000 and 2001 to pay up to $4 million to the law firm of Rhode Island House Speaker John Harwood to gain support for an expansion of the track's slot parlor, and to block a rival casino proposed by the Narragansett Indian Tribe.
 In the wake of the accusations, Governor Donald Carcieri demanded that the track be sold to new owners before negotiations could continue on the proposed expansion.
 A bidding war for Wembley ensued between MGM Mirage and BLB Investors (a partnership of the Waterford Group, Kerzner International, and Starwood Capital).
 BLB made the winning offer of $553 million in May 2004, but withdrew from the deal just two months later due to concerns about potential competition from the Narragansett casino.
 A new agreement was later reached for BLB to buy Wembley's five American race tracks, including Lincoln, for a total of $455 million, and the sale closed in July 2005.

 BLB undertook a $220 million expansion which opened in March 2007 under a new name, Twin River Casino.

 BLB filed for bankruptcy protection in 2009, and said it would have to end dog racing for the casino to survive.
 The company's reorganization was largely resolved by November 2010, with ownership transferred to its lenders, a group led by Bank of America, Wells Fargo, and Sankaty Advisors, but the bankruptcy case remained open until September 2011.

 In November 2012, voters statewide and in Lincoln approved a referendum allowing live table games at Twin River.
 A similar referendum for the Newport Grand was rejected by Newport voters.
 Table games began operating in June 2013.

 In March 2015, Twin River agreed to purchase the Newport Grand.

+In 2016 Twin River was used as a filming location for Bleed for This.
+The opening boxing scene and a couple of casino gaming scenes.

 The casino added a poker room in December 2015.

 Construction began in May 2017 on a four-story hotel attached to the casino.
 The hotel opened in October 2018 with 136 rooms.